 Our due diligence

-As part of our commitment to identifying and mitigating risk we undertake partner due diligence before we partner with another organisation to help carry out our work.
+As part of our commitment to identifying and mitigating risk we undertake partner/supplier due diligence before we engage another organisation to help carry out our work.
+Due diligence reviews are appropriate for the goods and services being procured or provided to mitigate the risk of modern slavery in our supply chains.

-In respect of our use of suppliers we carry out due diligence reviews appropriate for the goods regarding modern slavery.
-We have sought assurance from PII that they have policies and procedures in place to oversee their procurement of goods and services, and that they are committed to ongoing risk assessment of their supply chains regarding modern slavery and have measures in place to address any concerns that may arise.
+We have sought assurance from PII that it has policies and procedures in place to oversee its procurement of goods and services, and that it is committed to ongoing risk assessment of its supply chains regarding modern slavery and has measures in place to address any concerns that may arise.

 Our policies

-Our policies in areas potentially impacted by modern slavery – including our recruitment and procurement policies make sure that they address any concerns that may arise regarding modern slavery.
+Our policies in areas potentially impacted by modern slavery – including our recruitment and procurement policies – also address concerns that may arise regarding modern slavery.

-Our Whistleblowing Policy which has clear processes for reporting concerns about fraud, fundraising malpractice or wrongdoing has been updated to specifically mention concerns about modern slavery.
-We are an accredited London Living Wage employer and ensure that anyone working for us, whether directly employed or engaged through a contract for cleaning or security services, is paid at this level including apprentices and interns.
+Our Whistleblowing Policy has clear processes for reporting concerns about fraud, fundraising malpractice or wrongdoing.
+We are an accredited London Living Wage employer and ensure that anyone working for us, whether directly employed or engaged through a contract for cleaning services, is paid at this level including apprentices and interns.

-All staff, volunteers and associates, at the start of engagement, must be provided with a briefing and/or induction workshop appropriate to their engagement with Plan International.
-At a minimum, the training should cover our policies, Code of Conduct, and reporting requirements.
+All staff, volunteers and associates, at the start of engagement, are provided with a briefing and/or induction workshop appropriate to their engagement with Plan International.
+At a minimum, the training covers our Safeguarding Policy, PSHEA Policy, Anti-Fraud, Anti-Bribery and Corruption Policy, Code of Conduct, and reporting requirements.
 It also includes discussion of some of the ways in which children and adult programme participants can be at risk, including from modern slavery.

 Our commitment

-In summary, we are committed to continuing our work to review and monitor our policies, procedures, agreements and training, and to doing all that we can to make sure that contributing to modern slavery has no place in Plan International UK.
+In summary, Plan International UK is committed to continuing our work to review and monitor our policies, procedures, agreements and training, and to doing all that we can to make sure that contributing to modern slavery has no place in Plan International UK.

 Chair, Plan International UK